 Home

 Asia has affected the study and performance of Shakespeare, in Asia and around the world.
-This calls for a collective effort--increasing exchanges and collaborations among Asian Shakespeareans, and between Asia and the rest of the world.
+This calls for a collective effort—increasing exchanges and collaborations among Asian Shakespeareans, and between Asia and the rest of the world.
 But given the vastness and diversity of Asia, the richness of its scholarship and theatres, we can, should, and must do more.
-Responding to the call by Bi-qi Beatrice Lei to establish a formal association, hundreds of scholars across the globe signed up to help found the Asian Shakespeare Association, a non-profit, non-government organization dedicated to researching, producing, teaching, translating, and promoting Shakespeare from an Asian perspective.
+Responding to the call by Bi-qi Beatrice Lei to establish a formal association, scholars, artists, and students across the globe signed up to help found the Asian Shakespeare Association, a non-profit, non-government organization dedicated to researching, producing, teaching, translating, and promoting Shakespeare from an Asian perspective.

 We welcome any questions or suggestions, and look forward to your participation.